-New undergraduate transfer students entering in the Fall of 2017 are eligible as long as your transfer application has been accepted by UC and you are enrolled for the fall OR you have submitted your Statement of Intent to Register (SIR) to your campus by May 1.
+New undergraduate transfer students entering in the Fall of 2018 are eligible as long as your transfer application has been accepted by UC and you are enrolled for the fall OR you have submitted your Statement of Intent to Register (SIR).

 I have been accepted and plan to attend a UC school in the fall as an undergraduate freshman or first-year graduate student.
 Can I still apply?

-Incoming first-year graduate students are eligible for the program if you have submitted your Statement of Intent to Register (SIR) to your UC campus by May 1.
-Unfortunately, due to University hiring policy, incoming undergraduate freshman are not eligible.
+Incoming first-year graduate students are eligible for the program if you have submitted your Statement of Intent to Register (SIR).

 Do I have to be in a certain major or field to apply?

 No, you just have to have a commitment to social and economic justice.
-You can apply from any major or if you’ve not yet declared a major.
+You can apply from any major or if you have not yet declared a major.